Standards for Gas Meter Installation

 c.
 Other customer requirements for capacity and/or pressure must be requested at the time of completing an “Application for Gas Service”.
 (Meter, service and other appurtenances may require upgrading in order to meet customer load demand.)

 2) The gas service, meter, regulator, meter valve, and fabricated meter set shall be installed by the Village of Morton Gas Distribution Department, and shall remain property of the Village of Morton.

-4) Normal gas service piping from the main to the residential customer meter set is typically 1/2 inch Polyethylene (see 1a. above).
+4) Normal gas service piping from the main to the residential customer meter set is typically 1/2 inch or 3/4 inch Polyethylene (see 1a. above).
 A #12 coated copper wire is buried along with the plastic service terminating at the riser allowing electrical locating of the service line.